-- whether the warranty already covers the repairs and the time period of coverage that you would get under the service contract;
+- whether or not the warranty already covers the repairs and the time period of coverage that you would get under the service contract.

-- going to be on the road from time to time?
-There are stresses put on that RV that can cause some issues or something like a defective exterior panel, (left: our front nose panel had wrinkles), or an electric jack may be defective and need replacing
+- It is going to be on the road from time to time.
+There are going to be stresses put on that RV that can cause some issues, something like a defective exterior panel, (left: our front nose panel had wrinkles), or an electric jack may be defective and need replacing

 - the duration of the service contract